ths-rwth/smtrat/doc/markdown/04-modules.md

 Adds the given formula to the passed formulas.
 It is mapped to the given conjunctions of origins in the received formula.
 The second argument (if it exists) must only consist of formulas in the received formula.

-It returns a pair of a position in the passed formula and a \texttt{bool}.
+It returns a pair of a position in the passed formula and a `bool`.
 The \texttt{bool} is \true, if the formula at the given position in the received formula has been added to the passed formula, which is only the case, if this formula was not yet part of the passed formula.
 Otherwise, the \texttt{bool} is \false.
 The returned position in the passed formula points to the just added formula.